 On Okinawa, dishes with seaweed and taro, such as “kubuirichi” (stir-fried seaweed) and “kubumaki” (seaweed roles), along with “nakamijiru” (stewed offal) are popular as New Year’s foods.

 Viewing and wishing upon the rising sun is “hatsuhinode,” one of the most popular New Year’s traditions.
 If weather allows, you should check it out.
 In Tokyo, observation decks on the Tokyo Tower and Sunshine City are two of the most popular hatsuhinode spots.
 On these observation decks, you can see the sun rising around 6:47 a.m. on Jan.
 1. If you want to enjoy it in a quiet atmosphere, take a three-hour drive down to Cape Inubo-saki in Choshi City, Chiba Prefecture, where you can view the earliest sunrise (6:46 a.m.) on the Kanto Plain.

-On Okinawa, Cape Hedo-misaki (kunigami-gun) and Kaichu Doro (Uruma City) are the two most popular spots for hatsuhinode.
-Sunrise at these spots will be at 7:15 a.m.
+On Okinawa, Cape Hedo-misaki (kunigami-gun) and Kaichu Doro (Uruma City) and Cape Chinen Park are the three most popular spots for hatsuhinode.
+Sunrise at these spots will be between 7 a.m. and 7:30 a.m.